 We started working with IBM Watson technologies four years back before IBM released the slots functionality and other features like Disambiguation, Autocorrection, Irrelevance detection, recommendations, and Annotate entities.
 We had only the opportunity to use the intents, entities and build the bots with dialog nodes.
-And by the way, we have used additionally Watson Knowledge Studio for the entities annotation.
+In addition to the functionality of IBM Watson Assistant, we used Watson Knowledge Studio and Classifier.

 #1 Finding - Conversational UI